octoparse/Scrape-Amazon/README.md

 You can create your own web crawler with Octoparse and scrape any information you want on Amazon.

-## Data extracted in the provided crawler provided:
+## Data extracted in the provided crawler:
  * Brand
  * Title
  * Star_Rating